 Who are the Class Facilitators?

-The faculty is composed of four clinicians who are nationally certified in Hospice and Palliative care.
-The fifth member of the faculty is a senior hospice and palliative care administrator.
+The faculty is composed of clinicians who are nationally certified in Hospice and Palliative care.
+Meet the faculty.

 Does the program offer CME credit?

 CHI Franciscan Health is accredited by the Washington State Medical Association CME Accreditation Committee to sponsor continuing medical education activities for physicians.

 CHI Franciscan Health designates this educational activity for a maximum of 16 hours in Category I credit to satisfy the re-licensure requirements of the Washington State Medical Quality Assurance Commission.

 CHI Franciscan Health designates this live activity for a maximum of 16 AMA PRA Category 1 Credits(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The Academy will train physicians, advanced practice nurses and physician assistants seeking to improve their communication and symptom management skills.